 To diagnose what might be causing your heart to flutter or race, your cardiology doctor listens to your heart with a stethoscope.
 He looks for any signs of a health problem that may be triggering your palpitations, such as a fever or a swollen thyroid gland.
 Combined with a thorough history, the physical exam helps your doctor identify the source of your issues.

-Additionally, Your Manhattan cardiologist may run several tests, which include:
+Additionally, Your New York City cardiologist Dr. Reisman of Manhattan Cardiology may run several tests, which include:

 - Echocardiogram, a non-invasive test that shows detailed images of your heart’s structure and function